funkhaus/wordpress-theme-boilerplate/README.md

 ## Testing

-### Basics
+### Basic Checklist

 The basic checklist is designed so that a non-tech person could do them.
 At Funkhaus, we just have our Project Manager run through it.
 Its the basic level of QA testing, and should be completed before anything is sent to us, or a client.

 1. Does it pass validation?
-1. Are `overflow` scroll bars visible, or show up up on resize when they shouldn't?
+1. Are `overflow` scroll bars visible, or show up on resize when they shouldn't?
 1. Does the site layout break at min-height or min-width on resize?
 1. If there is a video thumb tray, does it break if you rapidly move your mouse on and off it?
 1. Do the videos scale, and maintain aspect ratio, and don’t scale above 1280px wide?